How To Use The Zig Zag Indicator

 The zig zag indicator filters out minor price fluctuations to help traders focus on meaningful trends and structural shifts.
 It connects major highs and lows based on percentage or point changes, revealing swing patterns and trend strength.
 While not predictive, it offers powerful insights into momentum and trend health when combined with price action or Fibonacci tools.

 The zig zag indicator is not built to forecast.
 It is made to cut the noise and help you focus on structure.
 Traders often worry about every minor move and end up missing the bigger picture.
 Zig zag filters that out and highlights the major turning points based on the size of the moves.
 But its real value is not in the lines, it is in what they say about how the market breathes.
 If those swings start getting shorter in an uptrend or stretch longer in a downtrend, that can hint the trend is shifting before it becomes obvious.
-In this article, we will discuss this trend-filtering indicator in detail, covering its origin, key components, and top trading strategies.
+In this article, we discuss this trend-filtering indicator in detail, covering its origin, key components, and top trading strategies.

 Introduction to zig zag indicator